ttimot24/keycloak-kafka/README.md

 # Keycloak Kafka Schema Aware Module

-This repo is a fork of the original simple Kafka module: [SnuK87/keycloak-kafka](https://github.com/SnuK87/keycloak-kafka) extended with scheam aware producers.
+This repo is a fork of the original simple Kafka module: [SnuK87/keycloak-kafka](https://github.com/SnuK87/keycloak-kafka) extended with schema aware producers.

 Th purpose of this project is to add a module for [Keycloak](https://www.keycloak.org/) to produce keycloak events to [Kafka](https://kafka.apache.org/).